-Forensic Science Research 700 is the start of the Capstone Project for students in the MSFS program.
-Typically, this phase of the project is conducted over the summer months (June-August).
-It is focused on continued literature review and the start of experimental activities.
-Students in this phase of research will need regular contact with their supervisors as they transition into independent researchers.
+Forensic Science Research 701 is the continuation of the Capstone Project for students in the MSFS program.
+Typically, this phase of the project is conducted during the second Fall semester for students who started the program in the previous Fall.
+It is focused on finishing any experimental activities and the start of data analysis.
+Students in this phase of research should be independent researchers.
+As they analyze the data they have generated they should be in regular contact with their supervisors.
 By the end of the course students will have:

-- Completed the bulk of their literature review: - Applied for any grants to fund their project (such as the Graduate Research fund or the Acorn/Lucas grants); - Completed any training or skills development required by the project; - Purchased any supplies required by the project; - Completed at least half of any lab-based or experimental activities; - Conducted bi-weekly check-ins with their primary and/or external supervisors; - Conducted one full "in-person" committee meeting; - Posted all their materials related to their research onto a online platform such as Slack, Microsoft Teams, or Google Drive; - Begun some drafting of the final document (such as background information sections); - Applied for membership to the American Academy of Forensic Sciences (AAFS) and/or other relevant professional societies; - Submitted an abstract to the AAFS conference (due Aug 1) if possible.
+- Completed all lab-based or experimental activities; - Conducted bi-weekly check-ins with their primary and/or external advisors; - Conducted one full "in-person" committee meeting; - Posted all their materials related to their research onto an online platform such as Slack, Microsoft Teams, or Google Drive; - Begun drafting their final document (such as background information sections); - Applied for membership to the American Academy of Forensic Sciences (AAFS) and/or other relevant professional societies; - Possibly submitted an abstract to present at a local conference such as NEAFS.